-The Trea'y of Unions.
+The Trea y of Unions.

-The Russian Socialist Federal Soviet Republic (R.S.F.S.R.), the Ukrainian Socialist Soviet Republic (U.S.S.R.), the White Russian Socialist Soviet Republic (W.R.S.S.R.), and the Transcaucasian Socialist Federal Soviet Republics (Georgia, Azerbaijan, and Armenia), hereby conclude a treaty for their union into a single united State the Illies of Socialist Social union into a single united State, the Union of Socialist Soviet Republics, on the following basis:-
+The Russian Socialist Federal Soviet Republic (R.S.F.S.R.), the Ukrainian Socialist Soviet Republic (U.S.S.R.), the White Russian Socialist Soviet Republic (W.R.S.S.R.), and the Transcaucasian Socialist Federal Soviet Republics (Georgia, Azerbaijan, and Armenia), hereby conclude a treaty for their union into a single united State, the Union of Socialist Soviet Republics, on the following basis:-

-1. The competence of the Union of Soviet Socialist Republics, exercised by its supreme organs, shall include:-
+1. The competence of the Union of Soviet Socialist

-(1) Representation of the Union in international relations.
-(II) Alteration of the frontiers of the Union.
+Republics, exercised by its supreme organs, shall include: (I) Representation of the Union in international relations.

-(III) Conclusion of treaties for the acceptance of new republics into the Union.
+(ii) Alteration of the frontiers of the Union. (iii) Conclusion of treaties for the acceptance of new republics into the Union.